Find the right spot to watch all the racing action on The Strip with our guide to the F1 Las Vegas Grand Prix Grandstands.

 Las Vegas Grand Prix hospitality packages

-There are five hospitality options available for the Las Vegas Grand Prix in 2024:
+There are an array of hospitality packages available for the Las Vegas Grand Prix in 2025:

 Skybox